 Core and Applied Physiology Curriculum

 These conferences are repeated cyclically every year.
-They occur twice monthly and use team- and case-based learning methodology.
+They occur twice monthly and use team- and case-based learning methodology where learners break into small groups to discuss the answers among their peers prior to discussion by the entire group.
 Faculty, fellows, and advanced practitioners attend these conferences, whereby one fellow leads the group discussion of the topic.
 All fellows will receive the syllabus containing objectives and questions for the year during the first week in July.